Bottle Rack: Origin

-Marcel Duchamp claimed to have bought the Bottle Rack at a department store called Bazar de l'Hôtel de Ville near the Paris city hall.
+Duchamp claimed to have bought the Bottle Rack at a department store called Bazar de l'Hôtel de Ville near the Paris city hall.
 The Bottle Rack was a typical, metal rack used for the drying of bottles, but the spiky, aggressive appearance of the piece earned it the name of Hedgehog.
 Unlike the earlier Bicycle Wheel (1913) or Pharmacy (1913), the Bottle Rack was not modified in any way, making it the first, "true" example of a readymade.
-The Bottle Rack also had an inscription scribbled on its side, much like the infamous R. Mutt of Duchamp's Fountain (1917) piece, though the actual words remain a mystery as Duchamp had forgotten the inscription by the time it had been thrown out.
+The Bottle Rack also had an inscription scribbled on its side, much like the R. Mutt of Duchamp's Fountain (1917) piece, though the actual words remain a mystery as Duchamp had forgotten the inscription by the time it had been thrown out.

 Legacy

-The original piece was mistaken as rubbish due to its appearance, and was thrown out by Duchamp's sister and stepsister after the artist left France in 1914 for the US.
-While the original no longer survives, the legacy of the work lives on, with at least seven replicas residing in prominent museums, such as the Philadelphia Museum of Art, the Norton Simon Museum, and the Moderna Museet.
+The original piece was mistaken as rubbish due to its appearance; it was thrown out by Duchamp's sister and stepsister after the artist left France in 1914 for the US.
+While the original no longer survives, the legacy of the work lives on, with at least seven replicas, held in museums including the Philadelphia Museum of Art, the Norton Simon Museum, and the Moderna Museet.

-Without any actual modifications by the artist, the Bottle Rack is iconic for being Duchamp's first, "true" readymade.
+Without any actual modifications by the artist, the Bottle Rack is Duchamp's first, "true" readymade.
 While Duchamp asserted that his readymades were done without any specific reason, art critics contend that the piece has sexual undertones of a Freudian nature.
 Critics suggest that the metal spikes represent the male genitalia, and that the absence of bottles is a reference to Duchamp being a bachelor at the time, a theme they claim is repeatedly conveyed throughout his works.